 Secondment of foreign employees in France

 Our team of expert lawyers in secondment procedures for foreign employees in France helps you comply with obligations related to the employment of foreign labor in contexts such as foreign subcontracting, intra-group mobility, or service provision.
-We assist in preventing risks of illegal work, ensuring compliance with your duty of care, and offering support during labor inspection audits or disputes.
+We assist in preventing risks of illegal work, ensuring compliance with your duty of vigilance, and offering support during labor inspection audits or disputes.
 We work with both contractors and foreign subcontractors or service providers.

 International service provision/subcontracting